Updated for 2021.

 July is simply gorgeous here in the Pacific Northwest.
 Summer is in full gear, students are out of school, heading to camps, off to work or out to discover the world.
 It is exciting time with so many things to do and countless ways to spend long, warm summer days.

-July is similar to June as far as cruise ship arrivals with 53 scheduled to dock and over 135,000 passengers disembarking to discover our beauty.
+July is normally very similar to June as far as cruise ship arrivals with over 50 scheduled to dock and over 135,000 passengers disembarking to discover our beauty.
+Unfortunately, we will not have a 2021 cruise season as the Canadian Government announced cruise ships carrying 100 or more people will remain prohibited from operating in Canadian waters until February 2022 due to COVID-19.

 Two very popular activities are the Gorge Canada Day Picnic and the Coast Capital Savings Living Flag.

-For the picnic, Gorge Road is closed between Tillicum and Admirals and vendors line the path along the banks of the Gorge.
+For the picnic, Gorge Road is closed between Tillicum and Admirals and vendors line the path along the banks of the Gorge waterway.
 With no vehicular traffic, it creates a terrific opportunity for people to wander about, enjoy the festivities and support local small businesses and artisans.

 For the living flag, there are two ways to participate.
 Either gather a group of 10 or more friends and you will be given priority placement in the flag, or get in the individual t-shirt lineup for your chance at a red or white t-shirt and a spot in the flag.
 Official photo is at 2:00 p.m on the lawns of the BC Legislature.